opendistro/for-elasticsearch-docs/docs/security-access-control/multi-tenancy.md

 ## Add tenants

-To create tenants, add them in Kibana or `tenants.yml`.
+To create tenants, use Kibana, the REST API, or `tenants.yml`.

-- Read-write (`RW`) permissions let the role view and modify objects in the tenant.
-- Read-only (`RO`) permissions let the role view objects, but not modify them.

 #### Kibana